 The following courses are required for the professional field in economics.

 FINA 4500, plus 9 hours approved in advance by the department chair or professional field adviser.
 Courses in the College of Arts and Sciences may be counted as professional courses in business administration when authorized on a degree plan.
 Most frequently used are ECON 4150, Public Finance; and ECON 4600, Economic Development.

 The department offers degree programs leading to the Master of Business Administration with majors in finance, insurance, and real estate analysis, and the Doctor of Philosophy with a major in finance.
 For information, consult the Graduate Catalog.

 The Department of Finance, Insurance, Real Estate and Law offers a variety of competitive scholarships for all full-time students majoring in finance, insurance and real estate who have completed at least 24 credit hours at UNT, have a high overall GPA and can demonstrate financial need.
 Generally scholarships range in value from $100 to $500 with a few exceptions (see list of scholarships below).
-Application forms are available at the department (Room 177, Business Administration Building).
+Application forms are available at the department (Room 178, Business Administration Building).
 Scholarships may have different deadlines.

 Republic Insurance Companies Scholarship: Open to undergraduate insurance students who have outstanding academic records and demonstrate financial need.
 Both work experience and activities are considered.
 Approximate award equivalent of full tuition, fees and books for two long semesters, for two recipients.